fpsheaven/ANCIENT_CSGO_FEEDBACK/README.md

 The files will be sent to the devs as a pack so that they have easier time gathering PC data.

-My free FTP server will be alive for 3 days for file gathering.
-If anyone knows a good and cheap FTP server services,please DM me on twitter.

 The source code will be released,but the server credentials will be wipped out from this repo for obvious reasons.

-If the util wont respond,or has issues,the free upload space has been filled or the trial has run out.I will update the source code when i get a new ftp server.